Assurance Advisory Committee

 The Assurance Advisory Committee will assess all applications from Identity Provider operators for certification to assert one or more InCommon Identity Assurance Qualifiers, and make a recommendation (approval or denial) to the InCommon Steering Committee.
 The AAC will also provide a recommendation for renewals or, should the need arive, revocation.

 The AAC also will provide overall guidance and support for the Assurance Program, including recommending changes to the documents and process, as implementations evolve and additional practices or approaches are developed.
+Finally, the AAC assesses any proposed Alternative Means and makes a recommendation to the InCommon Steering Committee.

 You can contact the AAC by emailing email@example.com